cloudpanel-io/docs/v2/docs/cloudpanel-cli/root-user-commands.md

 ### Removing a site

-To remove a site (any type), just the following command:
+To remove a site of any type, you can use the following command:
 ```bash
 clpctl site:delete --domainName=www.domain.com
 ```

-You need confirm typing "yes", but you can force delete this way
+You can confirm your action by entering "yes".
+It's also possible to force the deletion by adding the "--force" parameter as seen below:
 ```bash
 clpctl site:delete --domainName=www.domain.com --force
 ```